-This likely won’t be a shocker, but fresh cauliflower is best and will yield a more “potato-like” texture.
+- Fresh Cauliflower - fresh cauliflower is best and will yield a more "potato-like" texture.
 In a pinch frozen is fine though.
 Just cook according to package instructions and follow the remaining recipe as written.

 Helpful tips for making Mashed Cauliflower:

 - For a lumpier mash, stick with a potato masher.
 If you prefer a smooth mash then use a hand mixer or even a food processor.